Deploy a migration infrastructure

 Contoso is going to implement locks as follows:

 - Any production or failover component must be in a resource group that has a ReadOnly lock.
 This means that to modify or delete production items, the lock must be removed.

 - Nonproduction resource groups will have CanNotDelete locks.
 This means that authorized users can read or modify a resource, but cannot delete it.

 To track resources as they're added, it will be increasingly important for Contoso to associate resources with an appropriate department, customer, and environment.

 In addition to providing information about resources and owners, tags will enable Contoso to aggregate and group resources, and to use that data for chargeback purposes.

-Contoso needs to visualize its Azure assets in a way that makes sense for the business.
-For example by role or department.
+Contoso needs to visualize its Azure assets in a way that makes sense for the business, such as by role or department.
 Note that resources don't need to reside in the same resource group to share a tag.
-Contoso will create a simple tag taxonomy so that everyone uses the same tags.
+Contoso will create a tag taxonomy so that everyone uses the same tags.

 |CostCenter||12345: It must be a valid cost center from SAP.|

 |BusinessUnit||Name of business unit (from SAP).
 Matches CostCenter.|